chirpstack/chirpstack-gateway-bridge/docs/frequently-asked-questions.md

 transmitted by the gateway).
 Here are some hints:

 * Compile the packet_forwarder with debugging enabled, it might give you a clue about what is going wrong.
-See [packet_forwarder](packet-forwarder.md) installation instructions.
+Before compiling the packet_forwarder, you can set the debug flags in `lora_gateway/libloragw/library.cfg`.

 * Make sure the packet_forwarder is configured with the right configuration.
   Each region has different frequencies as documented by the LoRaWAN specs.
 See